muhammadshiraz/react-oxhain-app/README.md

 ## About

-The React Blockchain Oxhain App provides a hands-on example of how blockchain works by creating a basic blockchain network with blocks and transactions.
-It showcases the fundamental concepts of blockchain, such as proof-of-work, mining, and decentralization.
+The React Blockchain Oxhain App provides is the first CEX-DEX hybrid crypto derivatives exchange.
+Founded by professionals from traditional financial institutions, tech companies, and top crypto exchanges; Oxhain makes crypto accessible to everyone in public, not only traders and quants.
+Designed by ordinary people with extraordinary values.

 ## Features

 - **Block Creation**: New blocks can be mined and added to the blockchain.
 - **Transaction Handling**: Users can create transactions to add data to a block.
-- **Proof-of-Work**: Mining process involves finding the right nonce for block validation.
+- **Proof-of-Work**: The mining process involves finding the right nonce for block validation.
 - **Decentralization**: The blockchain is distributed across nodes for added security.

 ## Installation